Thewbi/tiger/chap5/README.md

 ```

 A language feature in tiger says: It is allowed to redeclare a
-type within one batch!
+type accross two distinct batches!
 It is not allowed to redeclare a type
-in another batch!
+within the same batch!

-Make sure that redeclaring a variable is allowed if and only if, there
+Make sure that redeclaring a variable is allowed if and only if, the
-is no other variable in between the redeclared variables!
+two batches are separated by a declaration or something else.

-THIS IS LEGAL:
+THIS IS ILLEGAL:

-test38.tig
+test38.tig ( semanttest.exe ..\testcases\book\test38.tig )

 ```
 /* This is illegal, since there are two types with the same name